Yashsharma1911/file-store-service/README.md

 # Problem Statement 1: File Store System CLI

-`store` is a command-line tool to manage your files and provide self host environment.
-This README will guide you through installation, setup, and usage of the tool.
+`store` is a command-line tool to manage your files through server.

-Store uses MinIo bucket (blob storage) to store files.
-If you will use docker to run service it will store files in your current file store repo path.
-I've mentioned other types of deployment where we are leveraging the public server provided by MinIO and self host service like kubernetes deployment.
+I've used MinIO to mock the real life implementation of bucket to store files in server instead of storing them in file store path, MinIO also has support for S3 AWS bucket which shows extensibility of this implementation.
+However, if you use docker to run server it will store uploaded files in file store path.

 ### Example
 In this video I used kubernetes to run application however it is optional, checkout Installation part to run application locally quickly
 <br>